canada-ca/Azure_LZBCA-AIZDB/Tools/Compliance_Automation/README.md

 The script generates HTML based evidence report for guardrails policy implementations.
 Please change ENV variables and Subscription ID before executing the script.

+To effectively read all subscriptions in any given tenant, it is recommended that the user of this tool have Global Reader role.

 # Powershell Prerequisites
 These modules must be installed to run the tool.
 * Az [Install-Module -Name Az -AllowClobber -Scope CurrentUser]